 When I was a child, I loved to play school.
 I loved being the teacher.
-My stuffed animals were the students and my little sister… she was the naughty one!
+My stuffed animals were the students, and my little sister… She was the naughty one!
 I was always sending her to the principal’s office!
 (She just wouldn’t listen and plus it was fun to boss her around!)
-My mom use to tease me that I was so loud she could hear me ‘all the way down in the principal’s office’.
+My mom use to tease me that I was so loud she could hear me “all the way down in the principal’s office.”
 “Now class…” she said I would always squeal.
-I loved giving homework and grading it.
+I used to love teaching, giving homework, and grading it.
 It was one of my absolute favorite things to do (but not so much now).

 It’s funny how as we get older, reality sets in.
-When I was playing school as a child- I could just quit if the “students” didn’t behave, or if I didn’t feel like grading papers.
-While there are days that I wonder, ‘what was I thinking?’
-(Mainly those days when it’s cold out, I have a headache, I’m tired, and little Johnny over there is just pushing my buttons nonstop.), I have way more days that I absolutely LOVE what I do!
-I wouldn’t trade my job for any other job.
+When I was playing school as a child, I could just quit if the “students” didn’t behave, or if I didn’t feel like grading papers.
+While there are days that I wonder, ‘what was I thinking?’ (mainly those days when it’s cold out, I have a headache, I’m tired, and little Johnny over there is just pushing my buttons nonstop), I have way more days that I absolutely LOVE what I do!
+I wouldn’t trade my job for any other job in the world.
 I feel this was the place God put me and I’m truly blessed to get to teach each day.

-Here are my top 10 (but really, I could list more) reasons I love to teach (in no particular order):
+Here are my top 10 (but really, I could list more) reasons I love teaching (in no particular order):

 - With that said, with children in the classroom, I can make funny voices and act all goofy – and they love it!
 If you do that kind of stuff in a room with adults, they may start whispering.

-- Cliché here right… that light bulb moment.
+- Cliché here, right… That light bulb moment.
 I absolutely love that feeling of excitement (and if it’s the right day, I feel like I want to cry because I’m so happy!) that builds up inside of me when a student who has been struggling for so long finally gets it!
 Unless you have personally experienced the “AHA moment,” you may not truly understand how powerful and wonderful that feeling is.
-It’s why I teach!
+It’s why I love teaching!

 - I can change the future and have an impact.
 I can make a difference.
 I think this quote sums it up pretty good: